juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 = Introduction
 Services are increasingly attempting to provide their users with strong, end-to-end encrypted privacy features, with the direct goal of preventing the service operator from accessing user data.
 In such systems, the user is generally given the role of managing a secret key to decrypt and encrypt their data.
 Secret keys tend to be long, not memorable, and difficult for a user to reliably reproduce, by design.
 The burden of this complexity becomes particularly apparent when the user must enter their key material on a new device.

 Techniques like seed phrases @Palatinus_Rusnak_Voisine_Bowe_2013 provide some simplification to this process but still result in long and unmemorable strings of words that a user has to manage.
-Alternative approaches to key management such as passkeys @FIDO_Alliance_2019 reduce the user burden but ultimately require that a user still have access to a device containing the key material or otherwise sync their key material with a third party they must trust.
+Alternative approaches to key management such as passkeys @FIDO_Alliance_2019 reduce the user burden but ultimately require that a user still have access to a device containing the key material or otherwise backup their key material with a third party they trust.

-We have designed the _Juicebox Protocol_ to solve these problems, allowing the user to recover their secret material by remembering a short PIN, without having access to any previous devices.
+We have designed the _Juicebox Protocol_ to solve these problems.
+It allows the user to recover their secret material by remembering a short PIN, without having access to any previous devices or placing their trust in any single party.

 Specifically, this protocol:
 + Keeps user burden low by allowing recovery through memorable low-entropy PINs while maintaining similar security to solutions utilizing high-entropy passwords.